jhnnyk/lukes-nuxt-site/content/about.md

 ...and this is my website, dedicated to various endeavors of mine.
 It was started as a place to put my <a class="inline-link" href="/devlog/devloghome">game development log</a>, as well as my (unfinished) text-based game, <a class="inline-link" href="projects/dontgooutside">Don't Go Outside</a>.
 I am currently studying game development, focusing on design.

+Perhaps I should mention that there have been some other weirdos with my name floating around.
+I have no ties to any of the other ones named Luke Knotts.
+Not to the one who <a href="https://sportsrecruits.com/athlete/luke_knotts" class="inline-link">plays soccer</a>, nor the one who <a href="https://www.tezakfuneralhome.com/obituaries/luke-pruss-knotts" class="inline-link">passed away recently</a>.

 <img src="/images/notebookdice.jpeg"/>

 This website was created by John Knotts and Luke Knotts.